 The park is surrounded and defined by existing trees.
-These give the park a sense of seclusion and solitude that many residents believe is one of the parks strongest assets.
-Many of the trees surrounding the park are invasive species (Norway Maple, Tree of Heaven) but these provide important ecosystem services such as erosion control, shade, carbon sequestration and wildlife habitat.
+These give the park a sense of seclusion and solitude that many residents believe is one of the park's strongest assets.
+Many of the trees surrounding the park are invasive species (Norway Maple, Tree of Heaven).
+Still, these provide essential ecosystem services such as erosion control, shade, carbon sequestration, and wildlife habitat.